-The global fee, which is to be billed after delivery, includes all prenatal visits (routine or nonroutine), delivery and postpartum care.
+The global fee (which is to be billed after delivery) includes all prenatal visits (routine or non-routine), delivery and postpartum care.
 Once you get the initial maternity authorization, you can perform these services in the obstetrician's office and bill them separately without additional authorization:

 - Ultrasounds

-- · Amniocentesis
+- Amniocentesis

-- · Nonstress tests
+- Non-stress tests

-- · Biophysical profiles
+- Biophysical profiles

-- · RhoGAM injections
+- RhoGAM injections

-Please note: BlueChoice will pay for these services without a separate authorization if they are medically necessary.
-We may request medical records to confirm medical necessity.
-We do not consider ultrasounds performed solely to determine sex to be medically necessary.
+Please note: BlueChoice will pay for these services without a separate authorization as long as they are medically necessary.
+We may request medical records to confirm medical necessity (e.g., we do not consider ultrasounds performed solely to determine sex to be medically necessary).
 Should we identify a service as not medically necessary, we will deny coverage of the service or request a refund from your office.
 In these circumstances, the member is not liable for the charges.

-5.5.4 Services Provided in the Obstetrics Office That Require Prior Authorization
+5.5.4 Services Provided In the OB Office That Require Prior Authorization

 BlueChoice only needs to separately authorize services that are not related to maternity care.
-We will not cover nonmaternity services provided without authorization.
+We will not cover non-maternity services provided without authorization.